scms-lzy/scms-lzy.github.io/_teaching/algebra-1.md

 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/algebra1
-venue: "Fudan University"
+venue: "SCMS"
 date: 2022-09-01
-location: "Shanghai"
+location: "Fudan University"
 ---

 This is a description of a teaching experience.